-Canberra is a planned city that was not developed in one of Australia's states – it is located at the northern end of the Australian Capital Territory, a small territory developed to ensure that Australia's capital was not located in one of Australia's five states, thus ensuring its neutrality.
+Canberra is a planned city that was not developed in one of Australia's states; it is located at the northern end of the Australian Capital Territory, a small territory developed to ensure that Australia's capital was not located in one of Australia's five states, thus ensuring its neutrality.

 When it comes to demographics, Canberra is pretty similar to other major Australian cities in some respects and very different in others.